leonardopagliochini/QuantumC/benchmarking/README.md

 ```bash
 python benchmarking/study_run_pipeline.py <study>
 ```
-The helper patches `study_generate.cfg` with the provided study name, reuses `study_benchmark.cfg` and `study_analyze.cfg`, and skips generation if the study directory already exists.
+The helper reuses the default `study_*.cfg` files and skips the generation step automatically if `benchmarking/<study>/` already exists.

 Running the scripts repeatedly overwrites plots and fit summaries, while the generator refuses to clobber an existing study directory—delete it or choose a